-5.0 Electric and Magnetic Field (EMF) Effects
+5.0 Electric and Magnetic Field Effects

 Possible effects associated with the interaction of EMF from transmission lines with people on and near a right-of-way fall into two categories: short-term effects that can be perceived and may represent a nuisance, and possible long-term health effects.
 Only short-term effects are discussed here.
-Whether there are long-term health effects associated with transmission-line fields is controversial.
-In recent years, considerable research on possible biological effects of EMF has been conducted.
-A review of these studies and their implications for health-related effects is provided in a separate technical report (see Appendix G).
+While questions have been raised as to the existence of effects of EMF exposure on health, repeated reviews and evaluations of research by scientific and health agencies have not confirmed the existence of any adverse effects of long-term EMF exposure.
+An overview of the cumulative body of research published since the WHO review of this research up to January 1, 2006 is provided in a separate technical report (see Appendix G).